Churches are full of well-intentioned, good-hearted people.

 Once you have recruited and trained your team with your team lead, you should hold monthly or quarterly incident reports and vulnerability analyses to see how the team and protocol can be optimized.

-Your church security team leader and pastor should liaison with local police and fire departments to develop a positive working relationship with them.
+Your security team leader and pastor should liaison with local police and fire departments to develop a positive working relationship with them.